ldv-klever/klever/docs/dev_req_specs.rst

 #.
 Developing an API model.
 #.
 Binding the model with original API elements.
 #.
 Description of the new requirements specification.

+We recommend to develop new requirement specifications on the basis of existing ones to avoid various tricky issues and to speed up the whole process considerably.

 Developing API Model
 ^^^^^^^^^^^^^^^^^^^^